Skip to Main Content

 Newspaper Articles

-References to items in newspapers must include the date, month (often abbreviated) and year.
-The name of the section should be included, if given:
+References to newspaper items must include the date, month (often abbreviated) and year.
+The name of the section should be included if given:

 4. Marian Wilkinson, "Life After the Lodge," The Weekend Australian, July 30-31, 1994, Focus section.